arbuckle/hacker-news-keyboard/README.markdown

 Chrome Plugin Enabling Keyboard Browsing on Hacker News
 =======================================================
 This is a Chrome browser plugin to enable keyboard browsing on the news.ycombinator.com / .org website.

 This plugin has no script dependencies, it reads and modifies the DOM using pure javascript.

-The source script, keyboard.js, can also be used as a greasemonkey extension.
+The source file, *keyboard.js*, can also be used as a greasemonkey script.

 Here's how to use it:
 ---------------------